dk14/wolfram-mega/docs/dsl.md

     }
 })).multiple(Dsl.account("alice", "usd"), Dsl.account("bob", "btc")).enumerateWithBoundMulti(500000000)
 ```
-Note: this is not atomic swap.
+> This is NOT atomic swap.
 Atomic swaps are transactions - not contracts, they execute unconditionally.

-This one is:
+This one IS:

 ```ts
 const swap = await (new Dsl (async dsl => {